 Prior to joining comScore in 2001, Mr. Meierhoefer helped build PC Data Online, a division of market research firm PC Data Inc. Previously, he spent several years in quantitative and qualitative social science research.
 Cameron holds a BS from Columbia University, and MS from the Georgia Institute of Technology.

-Christiana Lin brings to comScore more than a decade of experience in corporate, technology and intellectual property law, and technology-related public policy issues.
-She advises the company on all legal matters, including strategic corporate initiatives, technology alliances, business transactions and intellectual property protection.
-As Chief Privacy Officer, Ms. Lin is responsible for establishing the company's privacy and data security policies, overseeing the implementation of such policies, and educating legislators, the press, industry and consumer groups and the general public about the company's approach and commitments to consumer privacy.
+She advises the company on all legal matters, including strategic corporate initiatives, technology alliances, business transactions and intellectual property protection, litigation, and also oversees the company’s human resources and facilities departments.
+As Chief Privacy Officer, Ms. DiBattiste is responsible for establishing the company's privacy and data security policies, overseeing the implementation of such policies, and educating legislators, the press, industry and consumer groups and the general public about the company's approach and commitments to consumer privacy.